 With a bit of the alteration this was the common plot of all 4 candidate stories.
 None of them asked for salary of company benefits.
 None of them was investigating the chances of career growth in future.
 All they were interested to hear was WHAT and UNDER WHO’S LEADERSHIP will I work on?
 The usual comment went like “In my recent job I am the only one doing data science.
 Nobody understands that matter, I have no one to consult my approaches.
 I only know what I googled out on stackoverflow.com or similar portals.
 I feel lonely!”

 It is interesting.
-If a give it a deep thought, I realize I can find stories like that in my friend circles.
+When I gave it a deep thought, I realized I can find stories like that in my friend circles, too.
 The job of analyst is now going through strange wave.
 There is enormous demand for data-analyzing people.
 However, since Data Science is very young branch of analytics, there is very few managers, who actually did the Data Science themselves.
 Analysts often report to managers, you are not experts in the area.
 Thus, the young data scientists are doomed for the path of the bonsai: Nobody expects you to grow big, they water you time-to-time, but you are just cartoon of the real tree.
 The limitations of the expert growth of analytics (subject to another blog coming soon) are dire.
 These candidate stories only remind me of that again.

 The same chorus 3 times again

-It is clear that these were not isolated outliers.
+Now it is clear to me that these were not isolated outliers.
 Sadly, the analysts’ loneliness is indeed a bitter interplay of three factors.
 Firstly, there is still very few data scientists.
 Therefore, it is unlikely that more people with this same job description bump into each other in the same company.
-Controlling, reporting, data engineers, these are all “multiple repeating” jobs in the same firm.
+Controlling, reporting, data engineers, these are all “multiple repeating’s” jobs in the same firm.
 But sophisticated analytics is often rather lonely.
-As a result, deserted Data Scientists do not experience team spirit, they have nobody to consult their assumptions of uncertainty.
+As a result, deserted Data Scientists do not experience team spirit, they have nobody to consult with their assumptions of uncertainty.

 How to brake the vicious circle?